Dispersion of collective modes in spinful fractional quantum Hall states on the sphere: Excitation gaps in partially polarized and unpolarized states

+The magnetoroton mode seen in the exact Coulomb spectrum for the spin-singlet bosonic state at $\nu_{b}{=}2/3$ [see Fig.~\ref{fig: symmetric_SW_dispersion_small_large_system_size}$(a)$], clearly starts from $L{=}2$, and this branch of excitations is well-separated from other excitations.
+In contrast, curiously, there is a low-lying excitation at $L{=}1$ in the exact Coulomb spectra of the spin-singlet state of fermions at $\nu{=}2/3$ and $\nu{=}2/5$, but we believe this low-lying $L{=}1$ state arises from two CF excitons, and is not part of the magnetoroton mode.

 This peculiar behavior of the GMP mode is reminiscent of that seen in fully-polarized primary and secondary Jain states.
 Unlike in primary Jain states, in secondary Jain states, such as $\nu{=}2/7$ and $2/9$, the GMP mode is not accurate even in the long-wavelength.
 The $L{=2}$ GMP state, referred to as the GMP graviton, splits into a low-energy CF graviton and a high-energy parton graviton~\cite{Balram21d, Nguyen22, Wang22, Balram24}.
 Following this logic, the large mismatch between the long-wavelength gaps of GMP and S-CFE modes in the Halperin-$(3,3,2)$ state suggests the presence of an additional parton mode in it.
 Encouragingly, one can indeed write down the wave function of this parton mode as follows.
-We first suggestively write the Halperin-$(3,3,2)$ state as
+We first note that the Halperin-$(m,m,m{-}1)$ states are made of two types of parton: one forming a $\Phi_1$ state (multiple partons of this type exist when $m{>}2$) and the other forming a $\Phi_{1,1}$ state (this parton is unique).
+We then suggestively write the Halperin-$(3,3,2)$ state as

 The wave function of the parton mode is then given by

 Here, $\Phi_{1,1}{\equiv}\Psi^{1,1,0}_{\nu=2}$ is the $\nu{=}2$ Halperin-$(1,1,0)$ spin-singlet state.
 The $\sim$ sign in the above equation indicates that the projection to the LLL is carried out in a particular manner to facilitate the evaluation of the wave function for large systems, i.e., only the rightmost side of Eq.~\eqref{eq: parton_mode_Halperin_332} is amenable to JK projection.
 We expect that such details of the projection result in only minor quantitative differences~\cite{Balram15a, Balram16b, Anand22}.
 In general, other Halperin-$(m,m,m{-1})$ states, described by the wave function,